 Being voluntold is the pits.

 Marines or sailors, it didn’t matter who got picked.
 All the women with the 22nd MEU were scrutinized by those authorized to make operational decisions.
-However, only twelve females initially got selected, and then they were divvied out to the various tactical elements.
+However, only twelve females initially got selected, and then they were divvied into the various tactical elements.

 After a quick run-through of how to search a body from head to foot, using the credit card swipe and back of the hand method, the female searchers were deemed ready to be embedded with 1st Battalion, 6th Marines (BLT 1/6) and got flown out to the drop zone and placed right into the thick of it.

 That’s all the training or information that the female searchers had been given for the mission.
 The women thought further instructions would be forthcoming once the coalition forces figured out their interoperability.
-Understandably, but unfortunately, the women were an unknown liability for the squads and company, so they never fully integrated into the ground combat units as the superiors wanted them to be.
+Understandably, but unfortunately, the women were an unknown liability for the squads and company, so they never fully integrated into the ground combat units as the superiors wanted.